jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I've studied this topic for years.
 Academically, at the University of Toronto, I worked on political philosophy, history, and innovation.
 But I learned far more on the frontline as a projectionist, contractor, line worker, account manager, claims adjuster, and especially making a digital tool for an Industrial Age industry.
 I wrote this book to my fellow people on Main Street today; here's how we fix our problems and win the game.

-You'll like it best if you're sick of contemporary politics but love checking-out what Elon is up to.
+You'll like it best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.
 Because you'll understand most of today's problems are—with digital technology—quite simple engineering problems.
 We don't have to invent impossible technology like time-travel to solve road traffic, rising health insurance costs, or personal loneliness.
 You'll really like this book if you know that unless we see ourselves in the video below, evolution will find someone who does.

 https://www.youtube.com/watch?v=5KdE0p2joJw

 That's our ancestors in the video, and it should be all of us today too.
 So, if you hate technology, despise your job, see conspiracies everywhere, worry about climate change, are intimidated by the uber-rich... fine, you've spotted a problem.
 What are you going to do about it?

 I wrote this book to get you dreaming again.
 It's written to be like _New Atlantis_, _On Social Contract_, and _Common Sense_.
 All books that helped start modern democracies.
 They made unhappy people on Main Street realize the big picture.
 That our choices are our most potent political weapon.
-That with modern technology our choices are in fact weapons for change.
-And ot's when we believe in a new philosophy that we become player gods holding the levers of power in a modern age.
+That with advanced technology, our choices are, in fact, weapons for change.
+And when we all believe in a new philosophy, we'll become player gods holding the levers of power in the glorious Internet Age.

-Today, if we don't step up to upgrade our politics, we'll keep suffering the unknowns of a degenerating society.
+Today, if we don't step up to upgrade our politics, we'll keep suffering the unknowns of a degenerating Industrial age society.
 We'll stay unhappy extras watching stories of phantom communists and fascists, instead of gazing up to a future as player gods in the stars.

 And if we stay non-playing characters, at least with this book, our kids can read what their parents could have done as they regret the choices of player gods who lost because they refused to play the game.